How to Crochet-The Basics for Beginners

 How to Crochet – the Basics – Single Crochet (sc)

 ******Farmhouse note: In the United States, what is called a “Single Crochet” stitch is known as a “Double Crochet” in the United Kingdom.

 Now that you’ve mastered the chain stitch, it’s time to move on to Single Crochet:

 1- While holding the tail of the chain stitch between your thumb and third or fourth finger in the working yarn hand, insert your hook into the second stitch in the chain.
-It will feel as though you are now moving backwards, which, in a sense, you are.
+It will feel as though you are now moving backward, which, in a sense, you are.

 2- Wrap the working yarn in a way that is similar to when you did the chain stitch, from back to front.

-3- Slightly twist the hook as you pull the yarn through the loop, like you did when you made the chain stitch.
+3- Slightly twist the hook as you pull the yarn through the loop like you did when you made the chain stitch.

 4- There should now be 2 loops on your hook.
 Wrap the yarn one more time around the end of your hook.